platonai/PulsarRPAPro/README.md

 Exotic shows:

-- how to use pulsar driver
+- How to use pulsar driver to turn large websites into tables using simple SQLs
-- how to extract almost every field in a webpages in an unsupervised manner using our advanced AI
+- How to extract almost every field in webpages in an unsupervised manner using our advanced AI

 ## Requirements